 About Nick Hutchison

 Nick Hutchison is an actor, director and lecturer who has directed Shakespeare’s plays across the globe.
-He lectures for Shakespeare’s Globe and at universities worldwide and on Jacobean Theatre for LAMDA and RADA.
+He lectures for Shakespeare’s Globe, LAMDA, RADA and universities worldwide on Elizabethan and Jacobean Theatre.

 Comparing texts: poetry and drama Anna Beer, University of Oxford